shubie/trading/docs/design-document.md

 While this is fine for a start, to scale in production, I will consider the following improvements: multiple replicas for high availability, resource limits and requests, horizontal pod autoscaling, network policies for enhanced security and secrets for sensitive configuration

 Furthermore, I will add support for Prometheus metrics and Grafana dashboards.
-Switch to eevt driven architecture using Kafka  and Kafka streaming for ingestion to support high-throughput data pipelines.
+Switch to event driven architecture using Kafka  and Kafka streaming for ingestion to support high-throughput data pipelines.